 - How to get to Paragon: Skytrain to Siam BTS Station.

-- Opening hours: 10:00 (10 am) – 22:00 (10 pm)
+- Opening hours Paragon: 10:00 (10 am) – 22:00 (10 pm)

 - Siam Paragon’s webpage

-5. Siam Center – Siam Area
+4. Siam Center – Siam Area

 The four floors of Siam Center consists of:

-- Main Floor – Fashion Galleria – Many shoe shops like Aldo, Havaianas, Fitflop, Dr. Martens, but also smaller and unknown fashion brands
+Many shoe shops like Aldo, Havaianas, Fitflop, Dr. Martens, and smaller and unknown fashion brands.

-- 1st Floor – Fashion Visionary – Cosmetics and beauty product brands like Harnn (Thai brand)
+- 1st Floor – Fashion Visionary

-A great and relaxed food court with both Thai and western food.
-This is better than the food court at Paragon.
+A great and more relaxed food court with both Thai and western food.
+Here you also find Watson pharmacy.

-There are also some small cafes here.
-It`s nice to walk around at Siam Center, as it is much more peaceful and less noisy than Central World and Paragon.
+It is, however, nice to walk around at Siam Center, as it is much more peaceful and less noisy than Central World and Paragon.

 - How to get to Siam Center: Sky train to Siam station.

-- Opening hours: 10:00 (10 am) – 22:00 (10 pm)
+- Opening hours Siam Center: Every day 10:00 (10 am) – 22:00 (10 pm)

 - Siam Center’s webpage